Vladimir-csp/xdg-terminal-exec/README.md

 sequences in `Exec` are expected to be expanded twice: in string value, then in argument "dequoting".

-This implementaton now does proper expansion and dequoting.
+This implementaton now does proper expansion, dequoting and command tokenization.
 It will invalidate entries that fail those rules.